orkitt/uikitt/orkitt/README.md

 ### 🏷️ License

-**Apache License 2.0**
+***BSD 3-Clause License***

-Copyright © 2025 **Orkitt Empire**
+Copyright © 2025 **Orkitt Studio**
 All rights reserved.

-Use of this source code is governed by the Apache License, Version 2.0, which permits usage, modification, and distribution under specific conditions.
+Use of this source code is governed by the BSD 3-Clause License, which permits usage, modification, and distribution under specific conditions.
 See the [LICENSE](./LICENSE) file for full details.